ajdedeaux/mattresspickupnow/replit.md

 ## Overview

-MattressPickupNow is a full-stack web application designed to connect emergency mattress buyers with Mattress Firm stores through an automated lead capture and messaging system.
-The application provides a simple, mobile-first interface for customers to submit their information and receive pre-written messages for contacting stores directly via SMS.
+MattressPickupNow is a Pure Urgency Execution System designed to solve the "Sleep on it tonight" problem.
+The system implements a 6-question lead capture flow that routes customers through one of 4 proven mattress options (Firm/Medium/Soft/Hybrid) with instant budget-based prioritization and automated SMS sequences.

+**Core Mission**: "Click, click, click, set.
+Sleep on it tonight."

 ## User Preferences